foggy-frost-forest/UniMoE-Audio/README.md

    pip install torch==2.1.1 torchvision==0.16.1 torchaudio==2.1.1 -i https://mirrors.aliyun.com/pypi/simple/ --extra-index-url https://download.pytorch.org/whl/cu121
    ```
 ## UniMoE Audio Weights
-All weights should be downloaded to ensure use.
+`All weights` should be downloaded to ensure use.
-After downloading all of them, organize the weights as follows in './models/UniMoE_Audio-preview' folder:
+After downloading all of them, organize the weights as follows in '/path/to/UniMoE-Audio-preview' folder:
 ```
 models
 └── UniMoE_Audio-preview